shariarvg/sparda/README.md

 # SPARDA (Sparse Differences Analysis)
-Sparda is a Python implementation of Principal Differences Analysis (PDA), based on the paper "Principal Differences Analysis: Interpretable Characterization of Differences between Distributions" by Jonas Mueller.
+Sparda is a Python implementation of Principal Differences Analysis (PDA), based on the paper "Principal Differences Analysis: Interpretable Characterization of Differences between Distributions" by Jonas Mueller and Tommi Jaakkola.
 PDA provides a principled way to identify and interpret the key differences between two probability distributions, making it particularly useful for analyzing dataset shifts, domain adaptation, and scientific comparisons.

 Features
 Principal Differences Analysis (PDA) implementation